Theranos Founder Elizabeth Holmes Seeks Investors For New Company - Slashdot

 This is of the same order as preachers who ask their flock to give money to buy a new airplane.

+The theranos board was a whos who of conservative icons so im not sure where you are going with this?
+She hosted the Hillary event because everyone thought she would win and that would be a good look for her, nothing more.

-connection with politics (Score:3)
+connection with politics (Score:5, Interesting)

 Interesting company she keeps. [recode.net].
 It's not just the Clintons, but also other Washington power brokers, Republicans and Democrats alike.
 These politicians publicly denounce crony capitalism and nepotism, and privately are huge beneficiaries and promoters of it.
 And you can bet that every single one of her board members and political cronies made off like a bandit in her fraud.
 When these politicians tell you that the system is rigged, they are speaking the truth; what they don't tell you is that the very people who claim they want to fix it are the ones who are rigging it in the first place.